Roasted Vegetables and Black Lentils with Tahini Dressing is a filling, high-fiber meal that is vegan and gluten-free, and full of flavorful spices.

 What are black lentils?

-Have you tried black lentils yet?
-If you haven't, you really should.
-I love them (if you can't tell), and this is my third black lentil recipe on the blog.
-What makes them different than other lentils (like red or brown), is they don't soften and break down as much when cooking.
-Like French (green) lentils, they keep their shape, and are still nice and firm when you eat them.
-Not mush.
+What makes black lentils different than other lentils (like red or brown), is that they don't soften and break down as much when cooking.
+Like French (green) lentils, they keep their shape and are still nice and firm when you eat them.
+Not mushy.

-If you're really not sure what to do with lentils, let me give you some inspiration with this recipe for Roasted Vegetables with Black Lentils and Tahini Dressing.
+If you're really not sure what to do with lentils, let me give you some inspiration with this recipe for Roasted Vegetables and Black Lentils with Tahini Dressing.
 You can also see below for my other links to more black lentil recipes.

-Since this recipe meets the requirements for a lot of different special diets (gluten free, vegan, dairy free, soy free, nut free) it is perfect for a dinner party.
-You could serve it as a side dish with some roasted meat, or as a delicious meatless main course.
+Since this recipe meets the requirements for many special diets (gluten-free, vegan, dairy-free, soy-free, and nut-free) it is perfect for a dinner party.
+You could serve it as a side dish with some roasted meat, or as a delicious plant-based main course.

-The recipe calls for asparagus and brussels sprouts, but if you don't have one, or one is not in season, just substitute an equal portion of the other (eg. instead of using 4 ounces of each brussels sprouts and asparagus, just use a total of 8 ounces brussels sprouts).
+This Roasted Vegetables and Black Lentils recipe calls for asparagus and brussels sprouts, but if you don't have one of them, or one is not in season, simply substitute an equal portion of the other (eg. instead of using 4 ounces of each brussels sprouts and asparagus, just use a total of 8 ounces brussels sprouts).
 Or you can easily substitute an equal amount of broccoli.

 Want more black lentil recipes?

-Roasted Veggies with Black Lentils and Tahini Dressing Nutrition Notes:
+Roasted Vegetables and Black Lentils with Tahini Dressing Nutrition Notes:

-The nutrition info in the recipe includes one serving (⅙ of the recipe) of the roasted veggies, lentils, and dressing.
+The nutrition information in the recipe below includes one serving (⅙ of the recipe) of the roasted veggies, lentils, and dressing.
 This dish is high in fiber.

-Roasted Vegetables with Black Lentils and Tahini Dressing
+Roasted Vegetables and Black Lentils with Tahini Dressing

 - 1 cup dry black lentils